Cyanne-Jones/artifacts-controller/README.md

 Call different functions from the CLI, each endpoint can take in a character name to override the one in the `.env` file easily.
 Commands might look like `node action/move.js character=Fart x=2 y=1`, but each different file should have an example at the top of how it might be used!

 Check out the `package.json` file for some more scripts I included to make actions a little easier too!
+Commands like `npm run gather10` to gather 10 of something (with logging and error handling, ooh!)

 Actions supported so far:
 - Move (`x` and`y` args)